 10. Maidenhill Primary School & Nursery

 Location: Newton Mearns, United Kingdom

-The project is a part of new Maidenhill development, a completely new neighborhood comprising more than 800 homes at Newton Mearns, southwest of Glasgow.
-A “green spine” runs through the development, connecting the new dwellings to a central landscaped pathway which feeds into the school.
-The design focuses on providing spaces for children that encourage their curiosity and create learning landscapes which are incorporated with play elements and natural forms.
+The project is a part of the new Maidenhill development, a completely new neighborhood comprising more than 800 homes at Newton Mearns, southwest of Glasgow.
+A “green spine” runs through the development, connecting the new dwellings to a central landscaped pathway that feeds into the school.
+The design focuses on providing spaces for children that encourage their curiosity and create learning landscapes that are incorporated with play elements and natural forms.
 The central heart space is surrounded by learning scenarios that are flexible such as the wall pockets and birdhouse used for individual or group learning.
-The school is not only a perfect place for students to learn, the school also set a good example for others as it contains The School Achieved Energy Performance Certificate (EPC) rating A (most efficient), the roof also houses 400sqm solar panels, low energy emittance lights and low water use fittings are also applied throughout the school.
+The school is not only a perfect place for students to learn, but the school also set a good example for others as it contains The School Achieved Energy Performance Certificate (EPC) rating A (most efficient), the roof also houses 400sqm solar panels, low energy emittance lights and low water use fittings are also applied throughout the school.
 The landscape design embraces a sustainable approach to play.

 11. North Perlic School